UCD-Physics/Advanced-Lab-Website/content/dacq/01_general_concepts/index.md

 ## Binary in Python

-Please see the secion in Python on binary numbers...
+Please see the secion in Python on binary numbers... (link to be added)

 <br/>